Did you know that many of the challenges that autistic people face can be significantly reduced with the right strategies and the right routine?

 You can do well and overcome the challenges you face with the right support and in the right environment.
 I can help to think about how to adapt the environment to your needs and/or to develop skills and strategies to cope.

-People with ASC often like the structured nature of CBT, and small adaptations can make a difference to more successful therapy.
+Autistic people often like the structured nature of CBT, and small adaptations can make a difference to more successful therapy.
 There is also growing evidence that EMDR therapy can be really helpful to reduce the intensity of emotions that the memory of some past events have in our lives.

 Get in touch if you would like to discuss how I can help you to understand how your brain works, how to overcome anxiety and how to find connection with other people without compromising who you are, what is important to you and what you need.